You’re probably starting to realize that not all mobile backups are the same.

 Obtaining a Full File System (FFS) Image

 This is where a full file system (FFS) image can provide more artifacts to help with your examination.
-FFS images of iOS devices can be achieved by various tools and methods.
+FFS images of iOS devices can be achieved by various tools and methods (e.g., GrayKey, which has direct integration with AXIOM).
 We will focus on the artifacts identified using Magnet AXIOM for both a logical image (AXIOM quick image) and FFS image of our same iPhone 6s.
 Our first notable difference in the size of the images.
 Our logical image is 5.17GB and the full file system image is 20.4GB.
 Perhaps the most impactful variance comes in the number of artifacts.
 On the left, you will see the comparison from the logical image and the full file system image on the right.

 What’s in an FFS Image Vs. a Logical Image